WCAG 2.1 – AT Testing Guide

 • Provide descriptive metadata.

-• Perform an accessibility check.
+• Perform an accessibility check in more than one browser.

 • Allow for any orientation of a screen to view the website.

-• Test for accessibility with people.
+• Test for accessibility with people and AT.

 4.1 Compatible